-&lt;sup>5 On 17 September 2020, the ECB announced its decision to exercise its regulatory discretion declaring exceptional circumstances.
+On 17 September 2020, the ECB announced its decision to exercise its regulatory discretion declaring exceptional circumstances.
 This measure allows banks to exclude certain eligible central bank balances from the leverage exposure.
-Banks will benefit from the relief measure until 27 June 2021, when CRR II comes into force.
-Leverage Ratio excluding this effect was 4.3 % as at 31 December 2020.
+This relief measure was extended until end of March 2022.
+Leverage Ratio (fully loaded) excluding this effect was 4.3 % as at 30 June 2021.